SAP/luigi/docs/luigi-container-api.md

 ### context

-The stringified context object to be passed to the microfrontend
+The stringified context object to be passed to the microfrontend.

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)